gca-research-group/fair-exchange/oliveira-rodrigues/README.md

 # Smart Fair Exchange

-<p>This repository contains the implementation of a Fair Exchange protocol.
-The main component is a Solidity smart contract that implements a Public Bulletin Board (PBB).</p>
+This repository contains a fair exchange implementation between two parties: Alice and Bob.
+It includes their applications ([appA](./appA/) for Alice, [appB](./appB/) for Bob) and attestable services ([attA](./attA/) for Alice, [attB](./attB/) for Bob).
+The core component is a [Solidity smart contract](./pbb.sol) implementing the Public Bulletin Board (PBB) logic.

 ## How to Execute

-> In this example, we will use the [Remix IDE](https://remix.ethereum.org).
+> **Note**: This guide focuses on smart contract deployment.
+For application and attestable setup, see their respective folders.

+> **Important**: The synchronization protocol can be validated using only the smart contract, without running applications or attestables.

+> **Recommended**: Use [Remix IDE](https://remix.ethereum.org) for testing.

 ### Upload

-- Go to the "File Explorer" section.
+1. Navigate to the "File Explorer" section
-- Open the contracts folder.
+2. Open the contracts folder
-- Press the "Open from your file system" button and upload the [pbb.sol](./pbb.sol) file.
+3. Click "Open from your file system" button and upload the [pbb.sol](./pbb.sol) file

 ### Compile